Houston Real Estate Law – Lien Enforcement

 It is important to understand that Texas law places some limitations on the enforceability and applicability of property liens.
 In particular, the state’s homestead exemption prohibits creditors from accessing the full value of a debtor’s primary residence.
 Additionally, the presence of other liens on the same property may impact the order in which the creditor is paid and the amount that the creditor ultimately receives.

 Houston Real Estate Attorneys Offering Effective Lien Enforcement

 Despite these exceptions and caveats, Texas real estate law provides substantial protections for creditors who wish to collect on a judgment debt by attaching a lien to residential or commercial real estate.
 However, it is distressingly common for judgment debtors to ignore liens until they are compelled not to do so any longer.

 For this reason, creditors need to fully avail themselves of their legal rights and work with seasoned commercial and residential real estate attorneys with extensive experience in property lien enforcement.
 Henry Jakob is uniquely positioned at the intersection of real estate law and business planning, commercial litigation and consumer law.

 If you wish to enforce a property lien in Fort Bend, Waller or Harris County, The Law Office of Henry A. Jakob, PLLC stands ready to evaluate your case and provide the assistance necessary to secure a favorable outcome.

 Contact Us Today

-To learn how our Houston real estate attorney is equipped to help with your property lien and lien enforcement needs in Katy, Sugar Land, Galveston and the rest of the greatest Houston area, please fill out our online contact form or call 832.879.2244 for a free initial consultation.
+To learn how our Houston real estate attorney is equipped to help with your property lien and lien enforcement needs in Katy, Sugar Land, Galveston and the rest of the greatest Houston area, please fill out our online contact form or call 832.879.2244 for a consultation.